mikaelhg/criu-x11-poc/README.md

 ## Running JVM AWT programs with X11 and Xvfb

+1\.
 AWT will terminate the JVM process, if an active X11 session goes away from under it.

 If you try to restore a process which has lost its X11 session in this way, the restore will be successful, but the process will immediately die.

 The solution is to start a separate Xvfb process for each AWT process, push them into the same PID namespace, and freeze the parent process of both Xvfb and the JVM.

+2\.
+Xvfb/Xserver will start a `dbus` process for the X11 session, if it's been configured to do so in the normal platform X11 configuration.

+In addition, some library in the X11 client initialization process will memory map a `dconf` per-user configuration file, which CRIU will unfortunately expect to be exactly the same when restoring an image.

+To accomplish stability here, we can either figure out why X11 performs these initializations and disable them, or alternatively mark the configuration file read only, and make sure that it's always the same.
+It doesn't appear that the application needs to actually write anything there.

 ## Demo